onshape-public/go-client/onshape/docs/CommentApi.md

 > map[string]interface{} DeleteAttachments(ctx, cid).Execute()

-Delete an attachment from a comment by comment ID.
+Delete all attachments from a comment.

 ### Example